Thanks to NB Bluesbreaker and Zita the dog for the photo.

 Secure parking is available within a few strides of your mooring.
 The basin will be fenced off from the general public, have open grassed areas and vehicle access will be via electric gates.

-Moorers will have access to a picnic area with tables, seating and barbecue stands and also to a clothes drying area in an out of site spot at the end of the arm.
+Moorers will have access to a picnic area with tables, seating and barbecue stands.
+There will also be a sheltered clothes drying area early in 2018.

 The basin is next to a SSSI, (Site of Special Scientific Interest), and nature reserve which is part of our 40 acre private estate known for its rare butterfly population.
 It will be an idyllic spot to keep your boat, relax in peace and a great place to walk dogs.